General Post Office, Perth

 The General Post Office is a heritage landmark building in Perth, Western Australia.
 Located on the western side of Forrest Place in the city's central business district, its imposing stone facade is in the Beaux-Arts style.
 The building was completed in 1923 after almost a decade of construction, which was protracted by World War I and the resulting shortages of construction materials.
 At the time of its opening, it was the largest building in Perth.

 After decades serving as Perth's central post office, Australia Post vacated the building on 22 July 2016.
 A franchise of clothing retailer H&M opened in its place in March 2017.

 History

 Previous postal services

 In the first year of the colony, the harbourmaster was appointed to perform the postal services for the colony.
 A General Post Office was proclaimed in St Georges Terrace in 1835, and in 1841 a Postmaster General was appointed.
 The colonial Posts and Telegraph Department took over control of Perth's telegraph services in 1871, and telephone services in 1889.
 The Perth General Post Office was relocated to St Georges Terrace between 1887 and 1890, however by 1910 this accommodation was inadequate for the services provided.
 In 1900 there were 175 post offices across Western Australia, together with 160 telephone exchanges.
-The Commonwealth took over control of postal and telecommunication services at Federation in 1901.
+The Federal Government took over control of postal and telecommunication services at Federation in 1901.